 Can you share with us the story of how you first met?

-Sally: Jodie and I met in 2007, and we instantly hit it off.
-At the time we had our own businesses but after much persistence, I convinced Jodie to trial rugs together because we both saw a gap in the market for classic, non-fussy rugs and in addition to this, we really wanted to foster the simple beauty and quality of a handmade product.
+Sally: Jodie and I met in 2007 and we instantly hit it off.
+At the time we had our own businesses but after much persistence, I convinced Jodie to trial rugs together because we both saw a gap in the market for classic, non-fussy rugs.
+In addition to this, we really wanted to foster the simple beauty and quality of a handmade product.

 Jodie: We really are so different, but it makes for a perfect partnership.
 I can count on one hand how many times we have ever disagreed!
-Lucky for us we have very different backgrounds and strengths – I am very much about the big picture whilst Sally is incredibly detail-oriented – but when it comes down to it, we share the same overarching vision, which makes for a very symbiotic and respectful working relationship, and it’s why we’ll be celebrating Armadillo & Co’s 10 year anniversary next year!
+Lucky for us we have very different backgrounds and strengths – I am very much about the big picture whilst Sally is incredibly detail-oriented – but when it comes down to it, we share the same overarching vision, which makes for a very symbiotic and respectful working relationship.

-How do you continue to find inspiration for upcoming collections?
+Where do you find inspiration for upcoming collections?

 Sally: Honestly, we’re inspired by everything and often our inspiration is unexpected, which we love.
 It can be as small as the knit of a jumper or as wide-ranging as travel experiences, like the vast landscapes of Africa.
 There’s never a lack of inspiration, if anything we have the opposite problem as we have a plethora of mood board imagery that we’re constantly curating and banking for the current and future ranges.